SIR CHRISTOPHER COCKERELL

 Ahead of schedule on 31st May 1959, the seven-ton craft flew, only eight months after the commencement of design work.
 But it was not until 11th June that she made her first public appearance in front of the world’s press.
 Such was the interest in this new form of transport that the press refused to leave until she was demonstrated in the water.

 Within weeks, on 25th July she made a crossing of the English Channel, from Calais to Dover, with Cockerell aboard as human ballast, on the 50th anniversary of the first aeroplane crossing of the Channel.
 Cockerell’s dream had become a reality.
-Since then hovercraft carried over 80 million people and 12 million cars across the Channel and were in continuous service for over 30 years before their retirement in October 2000.
+Since then hovercraft carried over 80 million people and 12 million cars across the English Channel and were in continuous service for over 30 years before their retirement in October 2000.

 Besides hovercraft he is attributed with the invention of wave power in the late 1970s, hovertrains and sidewall hovercraft (catamarans).
 Although Cockerell disagreed with the way the NRDC proceeded with hovercraft production, and in 1966 resigned from the board of Hovercraft Development, today hovercraft are enjoying a renaissance.
 Cheaper, quieter diesel engines, new construction materials and advanced skirt design mean that a hovercraft today is the same price as one 30 years ago.
 With developing countries having the greatest need for hovercraft, with shallows, coral reefs, mud flats, no ports and unprepared beaches, hovercraft are coming in to their own